-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clearwater is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Clearwater is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Clearwater who work in office and administrative support (15.26%), sales jobs (13.63%), and management occupations (9.61%).
+Unlike some cities, Clearwater isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Clearwater are a mix of both white- and blue-collar jobs.
+Overall, Clearwater is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Clearwater who work in office and administrative support (15.64%), sales jobs (13.35%), and management occupations (10.07%).

 Also of interest is that Clearwater has more people living here who work in computers and math than 95% of the places in the US.